Noah-buras/homelab-documentation/README.md

 ---

 ## Overview
-A home lab built around an Intel N100 mini PC running OPNsense, a Cisco SG300 managed switch, a Ubiquiti U6+ Wi-Fi 6 access point, and a Dell PowerEdge T340 server.
-Designed to develop hands-on networking skills and serve as a portfolio for Network+ and CCNA certifications.
+A home lab built around an Intel N100 mini PC running OPNsense, a Cisco SG300 managed switch, a Ubiquiti U6+ Wi-Fi 6 access point, and a Dell PowerEdge T340 server running Proxmox.
+Designed to develop hands-on networking and systems skills and serve as a portfolio for Network+ and CCNA certifications.

 ---